 Web developer since 2011, I worked as well in web agency as in business company.
-I am now an independent developer and I can support you in different areas such as Magento 1 or 2, Node.js, Docker and Google Cloud Platform.
+Now, I am freelance and work on several technologies and languages: from PHP for Magento 1 and 2 to Node.js for Google Cloud Platform via Docker for DevOps problematics.

-In particular, I obtained my Magento Developer certification in 2014 and I was Magento Lead Developer on many e-commerce projects.
+Specifically, I obtained my Magento Developer certification in 2014, and I was Magento Lead Developer on many e-commerce projects.
 I also develop modules for Magento 2 that I make available on the Marketplace.

 In accordance with good development practices, I can design and produce the features that meet your needs.
 My interventions are always accompanied by clear documents which specify the work carried out: documentations, functional and technical specificities.